Managing Brands (11097.1)

 Students granted an extension should be made aware that the extension may result in delays in receiving grades on assignments, and/or course completion, and/or graduation.
 Detailed feedback will not be given on late assignments.

-For assessment 3 the reasoning of an extension request will be thoroughly investigated since it is a group assignment.
+For assessment 3 the reasoning behind an extension request will be thoroughly investigated since it is a group assignment.
 If granted, the group must be willing to present on a day the convener allocates.
-Without presenting no marks will be awarded for this assignment.
+Without presenting no marks will be awarded for the entire final assessment.

 Special assessment requirements

-You need to attempt all assessments to pass the unit and the Pass Grade for this Unit is 50%
+You need to attempt all assessments to pass the unit.
+The Pass Grade for this Unit is 50%

-Contribution and participation in tutorials contribute to a deeper understanding of the content of the unit and assignment requirements.
+Contribution in tutorials contributes to a deeper understanding of the content of the unit and assignment requirements.
 It may be difficult to pass the unit without attending tutorials.

 - Practise good hand hygiene, washing hands regularly;